bigyanse/system-design/60DaysofLearning.md

         - Flutter
 - Choosing between native and hybrid apps
     - If performance is needed go native else cross-platform hybrid should be fine
-    - Or if you don't have specific needs to go native go cross-platform
+    - Or if we don't have specific needs to go native go cross-platform
     - Other factors like cost, time, also comes into play if these constraints then go cross-platform
 - Progressive Web Apps(PWAs)
     - App like experience with a web application